Civil Litigation, Civil Rights, Employment & Commercial Law, Insurance Litigation

 Mr. Bagnell, Co-Founder of his previous firm Lucas Bagnell Varga, LLC, has more than twenty-four years’ experience advising and representing individual and corporate clients in the areas of employment law, civil rights, contract disputes, executive compensation, trademark law, firearms defects, and related civil litigation.

-In January 2018, he was named in the 5th Winter Edition of Best Lawyers in America.
-In August 2017, he was recognized in the 24th Edition of the Best Lawyers in America, an award reserved for few practicing attorneys in the United States.
+In August 2018, for the second consecutive year, he was named in the 25th Edition of Best Lawyers in America, an award reserved for few practicing attorneys in the United States.
 In October 2017, he was named a Fellow of the Litigation Counsel of America, an invitation-only award recognizing his accomplishments as a trial attorney and litigator.
 He has been named as one of the Top 50 lawyers practicing in Connecticut by Superlawyers Magazine, an honor reserved for fewer than 1% of attorneys practicing statewide, and has been similarly recognized as one of the top 50 Litigation Stars in Connecticut by Benchmark Litigation.

 A graduate of Holy Cross College and Boston College Law School, he has been peer-rated in the top five percent of attorneys practicing in Connecticut in Law & Politics and SuperLawyers Magazine every year since its inception in 2006 through 2018.